hedeben/swolemak/README.md

  z x c d v < k h , . -
  ```

-If installed manually, the layout variant needs to be added to the /usr/share/X11/xkb/rules/evdev.xml file.
+If installed manually, the layout variant needs to be added to /usr/share/X11/xkb/rules/evdev.xml.

 To install using the script: